Feel free to jump right in with the Historics API: Step-by-Step guide.

 The DataSift Historics archive is a large body of content gathered from a variety of social media sites.
 Historics is useful when you want to turn the clock back and filter against data from the past.

-It uses the same CSDL language that we use for live streaming.
-For Twitter, it works 100 times faster than live streaming; it offers 100 percent coverage but can be run on a sample of 10 percent.
+It uses the same CSDL language that we use for live streaming but it works much faster than live streaming; it offers 100 percent coverage but can be run on a sample of 10 percent.

 Historics jobs run as 'batch' processes in our cluster.
 You specify the time range that you want to look at and submit 'jobs' to gather the data.